ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 Dependabot can be configured to run on different schedules, such as daily, weekly, or monthly.
 To configure Dependabot, create a ``dependabot.yml`` file in the ``.github`` directory of your repository.
-You can check the `Dependabot cooldown`_ section in :ref:`Repository protection` for an example of a ``dependabot.yml`` file.
+You can check the :ref:`Dependabot cooldown` section in :ref:`Repository protection` for an example of a ``dependabot.yml`` file.

 Parametrize workflows